Living Steel: Combat

 Combat is broken down into 2-second segments.
 Players choose which combat actions to assign to movement and firing.
 If the target is hit, further die rolls indicate the location of the hit and how much damage was done.

 Publication history

 In 1986, Leading Edge Games published the extremely complex military role-playing game Phoenix Command.
 The following year, designer Barry Nakazono designed a science-fiction role-playing game that used a simplified version of the Phoenix Command rules.
 He originally titled it Rhand, but then retitled it Living Steel.
-The rules were presented first as a boxed set in 1987 with illustrations and graphic design by Jon Conrad, Toni Dennis, Steve Huston, Scott Miller, and Maggie Parrand.
+The rules were presented first as a boxed set in 1987 with illustrations and graphic design by Jon Conrad, Toni Dennis, Steve Huston, Scott Miller, and Maggie Parr.
 The product was republished in a single hardbound book in 1988.

 In 1994, Leading Edge released a set of 25 mm metal miniatures that could be used with the game.
 The company went out of business shortly afterwards.

 Reception

+In Issue 7 of Gateways, Ian Harac was impressed by the physical components, as well as the artwork, which he felt ranged from above-average to excellent.
+Harac noted, "The game's setting is extensive enough to keep anyone interested" and although there were a lot of rules, "if that doesn't faze you, then you should have no problems with them."
+Harac also liked that the style of the rules was integrated into the setting, which he felt gave the reader "the feeling that he or she is actually learning about the entire world, instead of just his little corner of it."
+Harac warned, "The [firefight] combat system in this game is complex, realistic, and deadly.
+Players who shoot at everything that moves will soon find themselves multicolored splatters very quickly."
+However, for hand-to-hand melee combat, Harac was disappointed that players had to purchase Leading Edge's Fantasy game for the melee combat rules.
+Harac concluded, "All in all, a very good game, though slightly flawed in some places."

+In Issue 42 of Abyss, Dave Nalle called Living Steel "very nicely produced, with excellent graphics, smashing art and a great visual feel."
+However, he also found the game "frighteningly militaristic ... with a heavy emphasis on complex combat mechanics and shooting everything in sight as thoroughly as possible."
+Nalle thought the character generation system for skills was too rigid, "and essentially destructive to role-playing ...
+The weaknesses of the skill system make it inevitable that characters in Living Steel will be the most two-dimensional I've seen in a game system published in the last few years."
+Nalle thought that a certain type of gamer would be attracted to this game, "probably the same sort who thinks complexity is the true route to realism."
+Nalle concluded, "I think that most mature gamers can find better value elsewhere."